MitasTech/BootloaderThemes/README.md

 🤝 Contributing
 ---------------

-Thank you for your interest in contributing to **ChrisTitusTech Top 5 Bootloader Themes**.
+Thank you for your interest in contributing to **MitasTech Bootloader Themes**.

 Please review the [code of conduct](./CODE_OF_CONDUCT.md) and [contribution guidelines](./CONTRIBUTING.md) before starting to work on any features.

-If you want to open an issue, please check first if it was not [reported already](https://github.com/ChrisTitusTech/Top-5-Bootloader-Themes/issues) before creating a new one.
+If you want to open an issue, please check first if it was not [reported already](https://github.com/MitasTech/Mitas-Bootloader_Themes/issues) before creating a new one.

 📜 License
 ----------